oracle-livelabs/apex/scm-ai-agent/3-create-agent-context-tools/3-build-agent-context-tools.md

             ```text
             <copy>
             Hi, I'm your Procurement Assistant.
-How can I help you today ?
+How can I help you today?
             </copy>
             ```